abadi199/elm-conf/slides.md

 On the watch command, we'll pass in the collection name and a List of modifiers,

-in this case a FindAll with the filter criteria as a Json value,
+in this case a FindAll with the filter criterias as a list of Json values,

 and Limit of 5 to limit the data to only 5 rows.